Originally published March 19, 2015 - Updated November 9th, 2018

 The concept of "Holiday Blend" seems hopeless when you look at how it's been defined by companies like Starbucks and Keurig/Green Mountain and such.
-It's a green or red foil bag, a hokey assembalge of current design cliches, something in a cellophaned wicker gift basket prepared gawd knows how long ago, and desitined to sit around for months more before use.
+It's a green or red foil bag, a hokey assemblage of current design cliches, something in a cellophane wicker gift basket prepared gawd knows how long ago, and destined to sit around for months more before use.
 Or in recent years it's pods or k-cups or whatever.

 For a big commercial roaster, Holiday Blend is an opportunity for generic branding to move coffee out the door, knowing that people who don't know each other, or maybe even care at all (ie. office Secret Santa) can buy this as a generic obligation-filler.

 But despite all that (or maybe more as an emphatic and non-cynical response to it), home roasters have a great opportunity with doing some sort of Holiday Blend, one that was actually fresh-roasted, is done with some level of genuine care, and therefore is not a sucky gift.
 I mean, the real gift is to take the time to share what you have learned and enjoyed from your home roasting hobby with others.